 2] Ensure Windows Firewall is enabled & Default Policy is active

-Often, improper functioning of certain features in Windows 10 can be attributed to enabling of disabling of Windows Firewall.
+Often, improper functioning of certain features in Windows 10 can be attributed to the enabling or the disabling of Windows Firewall.
 This case is no exception to the rule.
 Enabled Windows Firewall is required to establish a Teredo IPsec connection.
-Even if there are any additional security software installed on your system, Windows will always use Firewall as the first line of defense.
+Even if there are any additional security software installed on your system, Windows will always use the Firewall as the first line of defense.
 So, if you find that for some reason your Windows Firewall has been disabled, enable it to resume Xbox Live party chat and do multiplayer gaming.

 - Type Windows Firewall in the search field on your toolbar (Cortana) and choose Windows Firewall from the search results.